protocol/research-website/content/tutorials/scientific-writing-vault/how-to-read-a-scientific-publication/index.md

 ---
-title: How to Read a Scientific Publication
+title: How to read a scientific publication

 publishDate: 2020-03-02